 Woody Anderson had a multi-faceted skiing career.
 He has been a ski racer, instructor, ski school director, ski area manager, ski shop owner/operator, and ski area owner/operator, including owning and operating the Woodhaus Ski and Sports Shop in Brighton from 1966-1968.

 Woody began teaching skiing in 1947 in Salt Lake City, Utah with the Deseret News Ski School.
-He joined the Brighton Ski School, Brighton Utah, in 1948 and served as the Assistant Ski School Director from 1964 to 1968.
+He joined the Brighton Ski School in 1948, and served as the Assistant Ski School Director from 1964 to 1968.
 He skied competitively for the Armed Forces during the war.

-In 1964, he became the Ski School Director at the newly opened Park City Resort in Park City, Utah.
-He was named General Manager of the ski area in 1966 and served in both positions until 1971 when he was appointed Vice President /General Manager.
+In 1964, he became the Ski School Director at the newly opened Park City Ski Area in Park City, Utah.
+He was named General Manager of the ski area in 1966, and served in both positions until 1971, when he was appointed Vice President and General Manager.

-He was the owner/operator of the Miner's find Ski & Sport Shop in Park City from 1963 to 1967.
-In 1973, he became the owner/president of Pomereile Ski Resort in Albion, Idaho.
-He was also owner/operator of Magic Mountain Ski resort in Twin Falls, Idaho from 1977 to 1984.
+From 1963 to 1967, Woody was the owner and operator of the Miner's Camp Ski & Sport Shop in Park City.
+In 1973, he became the owner and President of Pomerelle Ski Resort in Albion, Idaho.
+He was also owner and operator of Magic Mountain Ski resort in Twin Falls, Idaho from 1977 to 1984.

-As one of the original founders of the Intermountain Ski Instructors Association, Woody served as the Secretary, Certification Chairman and President and was a member of the Board of Directors from 1962 to 1969.
+As one of the original founders of the Intermountain Ski Instructors Association (ISIA), Woody served as the Secretary, Certification Chairman and President, and was a member of the Board of Directors from 1962 to 1969.

-He served as National Certification Chairman for the Professional Ski Instructors of America in 1968 and that same year was a United States Official Delegate to the 8th Interski Congress in Aspen, Colorado.
+He served as National Certification Chairman for the Professional Ski Instructors of America (PSIA) in 1968, and that same year was a U.S. Official Delegate to the 8th Interski (International Ski Congress) in Aspen, Colorado.